Akanksha-Singhal/ABC/Strings/String Parsing/Valid Number.md

 		* An integer can be split up into these components (in order):
 			1. (Optional) A sign character (either '+' or '-').
 			2. One or more digits.

+	2. (Optional) An 'e' or 'E', followed by an integer.